scryptoginger/public_ml_model_use/README.md

-# Secure Hugging Face Model Pipeline
+# Safe Public Model Use: A Hugging Face Example
-This repository contains a reproducible pipeline to safely download, scan, modify, and package models from public sources (e.g., Hugging Face).
-It uses Jenkins and Docker to provide an automated, OS-agnostic workflow that meets secure usage and packaging standards.

 ## Overview
+This repository contains a reproducible, relatively plug-and-play pipeline to safely download, scan, modify, and package models from public sources (e.g., Hugging Face).
+It uses Jenkins and Docker to provide an automated, isolated, OS-agnostic workflow that meets secure usage and packaging standards.

+Note: it is imperative that you do your own research and be cautious.
+Public models can be very dangerous.
+This example attempts to be an example of how you can do such a process in an automated way with important and powerful tools.

+This README will serve as a guide and explain the steps and processes happening.
 This example pipeline:
 1. Downloads a lightweight, pre-determined, publicly available Hugging Face model (distilbert-base-uncased)
 2. Runs a pre-use/modification scan using [ModelScan](https://pypi.org/project/modelscan/)
 3. Modifies the model to simulate fine-tuning